DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

 dist += randNum * delta;
 ```

-is super important, or you may add new visual artefacts.
-As we modified the
+is **super** important.
+As we modified the ray origin, we also need to change
-ray origin, we also need to change the original distance traveled.
+the original distance traveled.
+If you forget this line, the ray may oversample
+or undersample the volume.

 {{< hint info >}}

-**To Remember:** Stochastic Jittering transforms a type of artefact into noise.
+**To Remember:** Stochastic Jittering transforms wood-grain artefacts into noise.
-Technically, we now have noise as artefact.
-However, low-frequency noise appear
+Technically, we now have a new type of artefact: noise.
+However, low-frequency noise appears
-less visible, and is also more visually pleasant than the wood-grain artefacts.
+less visible, and is also more visually acceptable.

 {{< /hint >}}

 {{< hint warning >}}

 Adding randmoness to texture fetch affects negatively performance.
 Randomized
-memory access leads to cache miss, which leads to performance drop.
+memory access leads to **cache misses**, which lead to performance drop.

 {{< /hint >}}